-With the demolition of the hospital the bell was removed to the Rotunda Museum in 1861 where it continued to be rung for the next 50 years.
+With the demolition of the hospital, the bell was moved to the Rotunda Museum in 1861, where it continued to be rung for the next 50 years.
 When age made it unsafe, a ship’s bell, presented to the Rotunda in 1979 to mark its 150th anniversary, was substituted.
 A new replica Pancake Bell was installed at 86 Newborough above what used to be the Next clothes shop in 1996.

 The new Pancake Bell was provided by Scarborough Borough Council with the assistance of Tate and Lyle Sugars, Morrisons Stores and electricity supply nominees.